Sogbadez/Glasp/Second/article.markdown

 Glasp is a free web extension-based social highlighter that enables you to highlight and organize quotes, notes, and ideas from the web without switching screens, making it easy to create a library of your learning that can be shared with and accessed by people with similar interests.

+###  Why Glasp

+1. #### One-Click Access :
+        Glasp solves the isolation of knowledge by giving you access to highlighted world information in one click.
+You can copy all you need at once, adding notes on videos and other online content can be  captured quickly with colored options automatically sent to your Glasp Dashboard

+2. #### Storage
+        You can paste your notes into your favorite note apps, Embed them in a blog or newsletter and also download all your highlights and notes by .txt, .md, or .csv.

+3. #### Show your Learning
+         Glasp allows you to leave your digital literacy for humanity while working for yourself simultaneously.
+You can also keep track of your knowledge connections and grow using the knowledge graph.
+Quoteshots helps you share beautiful notes optimized for Twitter

+4. ####  Glasp works well with Youtube, Kindle, and PDF files.
+You can easily highlight and annotate transcripts from Youtube, Pdfs hosted online.
+It also allows you to highlight and import your notes from Kindle.
+Highlights can be tagged, searched for, linked to, and shared on a variety of other platforms, including Twitter, Teams, and Slack.

+5. ####  Meet Like-Minds :
+          With an accumulated legacy of over thirty thousand people, and over a million highlights that allow you to connect and interact with people with the same interests.

+6. #### Summary
+          Al powered summary based on your highlights is also one of the features Glasp has to offer

 ## Kicking the Tires

 * ### Sign Up